 I’d thought it was a fantasy.”

 — excerpt from Martha Wells.
 “Artificial Condition.”

 The first person narration helps us sympathise with the murderbot.
-He takes on a case to help some researchers get their money from a big corporation.
-What might have been a simple transaction turns out to be more complex, as the murderbot discovers the head of the corporation wants to claim him.
+They takes on a case to help some researchers get money owed by a big corporation.
+What might have been a simple transaction turns out to be more complex, as the murderbot discovers the head of the corporation wants to claim them.
 A nice adventure which deepens the story around our murderbot.

 This was a finalist for best novella in the Nebulas, and is a fascinating tale of forbidden love in 1940s San Francisco.

 It opens with the sale of a painting by Weird Tales cover artist decades after his death, then flashbacks to the creation of the painting and the history of the painter, the subject, and a group of female friends who are artists, writers, lovers, and perhaps, magicians.

 “Franny’s certainly got talents I can’t explain,” said Helen.
 She lowered her voice to a whisper.
 “I think she’s a, a—” she stammered, groping for a word.
 “A witch.”

 “That is an ugly, prejudicial term.”
 Franny made a face.
 “Like dike.”

 Helen nodded.
 “Or Chink.
 Sorry.
 I get it.
 But you must be some kind of—?”